A young species' primer.

 Consider supporting my work

 I have lots of human-friendly tools like this one which I want to make and put out there.
-Join me as a patron and they'll be better. ❤
+Support me and they'll be better. ❤